JsonML.org

 XML-to-JsonML Client-Side Proxy

-An interesting use of JsonML in an XML to JSON Proxy.
+Dominiek ter Heide's XML-to-JSON Proxy is an interesting use of JsonML.
 The tool enables cross-domain XML service calls without the need for a server-side proxy.

 Topics